pirsch-analytics/blog/content/techstack/index.md

 ### Storage

 We are using two types of storage at the moment.
 The first is block storage (aka "volumes") on Hetzner for the Postgres database.
 The ClickHouse instance uses the VM's hard disk.
 Both are replicated automatically, so you don't have to worry about data loss.
 The second is AWS S3 for user images and email reports.
-We use an external object store so we serve images from each cluster node.
+We use an external object store, so that we can serve images from any cluster node.
 The S3 API is basically an industry standard now.
 So if needed, we can switch to an alternative or self-hosted variant.

 ### Email

 AWS SES (Simple Email Service) is our email service of choice.
-The main reason why you shouldn't host your own mail server is that mail servers are a nightmare to maintain and we don't want to deal with that.
+The main reason why you shouldn't host your own mail server is that mail servers are a nightmare to maintain, and we don't want to deal with that.
 We previously used SendGrid, but that costs $15/month for 40,000 emails, while SES only costs 10 cents for 1,000 emails (so $4 for the same amount as SendGrid) and we don't need any of the other SendGrid features.
-We typically send less than 1,000 emails per month and we haven't paid anything for SES yet (I think it's free up to a certain amount of emails or they just don't bill for pennies).
+We typically send less than 1,000 emails per month, and we haven't paid anything for SES yet (I think it's free up to a certain amount of emails, or they just don't invoice for pennies).
 The emails are always rendered in our backend using Go templates.
 The newsletter is sent manually for now.

 ### SSL Certificates and Networking